tamaygz/promptArq/MCP_SETUP.md

 ### Claude Can't See My Prompts

-1. Verify prompts are marked "Expose to MCP" in arqioly
+1. Verify prompts are marked "Expose to MCP" in promptarq
 2. Check that the prompts are not archived
 3. Ensure your MCP endpoint URL is correct
 4. Restart Claude Desktop completely